 Medicare-eligible retirees, spouses and dependent children may qualify for the health care Premium Discount Program if their household income falls at or below a specified level.
+Income limits are updated annually.
 Retirees, spouses and dependent children qualifying for the program will receive a 25% discount in their monthly health care premiums.